 Skip to main content

 Come, you aching runners, you shoulder-sore swimmers, you cyclists nursing chafed inner thighs the color of a sports car.
-Regardless of your sport of choice, everyone can gain fitness jumping rope.
+Everyone can gain fitness by jumping rope regardless of their sport of choice.
 Jennika Landon, Crossrope athlete and part of the team developing its app-based workouts, has seen all types move into the sport, whether to rehab, supplement, or even switch due to chronic injury, only to discover its myriad benefits.

-Basic Ladder
+Basic ladder

 Crossrope